Therapy that centers safety, clarity, and meaningful change

 Who I support:

-• I work with adults who may be experiencing:
+I work with adults and couples who may be experiencing:

 Some people come in knowing exactly what they want to work on.
 Others just know something doesn’t feel right.
 Both are welcome here.